EricMGS/speed-kombat/README.md

 You need to control the movements of the blue square to catch the black square 20 times.
 Seems easy?
 So **I challenge you to try**.
 Each time you collect the black square your speed is doubled, making the game more and more difficult.
-The more you play the greater the challenge for your motor coordination ... and your patience. :laughing:
+The more you play the greater the challenge for your motor coordination ... and for your patience. :laughing:

 ![printscreen](https://github.com/EricMGS/SpeedKombat/blob/master/image.png)